Water Testing Overview

 How Do I Obtain My Water Test Results?

-You are able to obtain your water test results 24 hours per day, 7 days per week using our automated system:
+For samples submitted directly to the Public Health Lab, you are able to obtain your water test results 24 hours per day, 7 days per week using our automated system:

 - Dial PHL # 709-777-6583 two business days after your test (results will be available on the system for 2 weeks thereafter).